Magoninho/fnaf-project/README.md

 ---

 All rigths belong to Scott Cawthon, creator of Five Nights at Freddy's
+(buy the original game, this one is nothing compared to the original one)